 Illinois State Police to Conduct Alcohol Countermeasure Enforcement Patrols

-LITCHFIELD – Illinois State Police (ISP) District 18 Interim Commander, Lieutenant Mark Gillock, announces the ISP will conduct Alcohol Countermeasure Enforcement (ACE) patrols in Macoupin County during the month of April.
-ACE patrols allow the ISP to focus on preventing, detecting, and taking enforcement action in response to violations associated with impaired driving and illegal transportation or consumption of alcohol or drugs.
+COLLINSVILLE – Illinois State Police (ISP) District 11 Commander, Captain Casey Faro, announces that the ISP will conduct Alcohol Countermeasure Enforcement (ACE) patrols in St. Clair and Madison counties during the month of December.

-The ISP has zero tolerance for impaired driving in Illinois.
-Officers working the detail will be watchful for drivers who are operating vehicles in an unsafe manner, driving with a suspended or revoked driver’s license, transporting open alcoholic beverages, and most importantly:
+The ACE patrols allow the ISP to target an area with saturation patrols that focus on preventing, detecting, and taking enforcement action in response to violations associated with impaired driving and illegal transportation or consumption of alcohol and other drugs.
+Across the country, an average of one alcohol-related traffic death occurs every 51 minutes.

 Get The Latest News!